leannejdong/MGOSDT/cpu-profiling.md

 ```
 ![Frame Graph for Synthetic dataset 2](syn5.svg)

+# Background(memory organization): Cache, Cache lines, Cache  misses

+A CPU cache is a hardware cache used by the central processing unit (CPU) of a computer to reduce the average cost (time or energy) to access data from the main memory.
+A cache is a smaller, faster memory, located closer to a processor core, which stores copies of the data from frequently used main memory locations.
+Most CPUs have a hierarchy of multiple cache levels (L1, L2, often L3, and rarely even L4), with separate instruction-specific and data-specific caches at level 1.
+A Cache line is the unit of data transfer between the cache and main memory.
+A cache miss is a failed attempt to read or write a piece of data in the cache, which results in a main memory access with much longer latency.

+A CPU cache is a hardware cache used by the central processing unit (CPU) of a computer to reduce the average cost (time or energy) to access data from the main memory.[1]
+A cache is a smaller, faster memory, located closer to a processor core, which stores copies of the data from frequently used main memory locations.
+Most CPUs have a hierarchy of multiple cache levels (L1, L2, often L3, and rarely even L4), with separate instruction-specific and data-specific caches at level 1.
 # Performance measurement

 First, it worth mentioning we have fixed numerous memory leaks in the original GOSDT codes.
 Hence we now have a more efficient CPU memory usage.
 All Our experiments Base on Monk2 dataset based on our leaked free version.